Construction Album Finished Boats Build Logs Materials List

 -Cockpit hatch coaming parts

-The centerboard blank is easy to make but can daunting to shape.
+The centerboard blank is easy to make but can be daunting to shape.
 The CNC centerboard is made of laminated pine and CNC shaped to perfection.
 Sand out the tooling marks and you are ready to finish.
+The following videos made for the Core Sound 15 centerboard building process but it is identical for both the CS-17 and CS-20.

 Video of Centerboard Blank Lamination